 Gold mining ETFs

-Exchange-traded funds (ETFs) focused on gold mining stocks provide diversified exposure to the sector.
-These funds often track indices of mining companies, offering a balance between risk and potential returns.
-Some popular gold mining ETFs include:
+ETFs focused on gold mining stocks provide diversified exposure to the sector.
+Some popular options:

 - VanEck Gold Miners ETF (GDX)